Docs

 chown -R <username>:<username> .ssh

-To authenticate the new user, you will need to copy the public key corresponding to the user:
+To authenticate the new user, you will need to copy the corresponding to the user:

 echo "<PUBLIC_KEY_LINE" >> .ssh/authorized_keys